kriegalex/vscode-cuda/README.md

 ## Known Issues

 - No support for Intellisense navigation through code (right click->Go to definition,...).
 This will be implemented by [another extension](https://github.com/kriegalex/vscode-cudatools) dedicated to IntelliSense and debugging.
+For now, the development is on hold indefinitely.
+Anyone is welcome to overtake or fork it.

 ## Planned features